BePo65/mat-image-grid/README.md

 Besides this, we need a service that extends `MatImageGridImageServiceBase` and provides a list with information about each image to display.

+In the html part of your project, the mat-image-grid control must be embedded in a container with a defined height that is filled by the control (e.g. by using css flex or grid).

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Mat-Image-Grid Demo